nrennie/LondonMarathon/README.md

 |Finishers        |integer    |Number of people who finished               |6255                 |
 |Raised           |integer    |Amount raised for charity (£ millions)      |46.5                 |
 |Official.charity |character  |Official charity                            |SportsAid            |

-> At the time of last update (24/04/2023), wheelchair men and wheelchair women winners data was missing for 2022 and 2023.

 ## Plots